sven337/wblg/_posts/2014-05-15-The-Github-Syndrome.markdown

 # But, Linux, blablabla

 Had Linux been written in 2013, we'd have ten thousand "linux" repositories on Github, with no upstream merging path, and nobody would know what version to download and install.
 Bugs would not typically get fixed, and distributors would end up forking Linux for real, and maintaining incompatible code that would bear the same version number.
+The Github spirit is open source without maintenance.

 # I need you to save my open source community